 Through child sponsorships, International Needs shows love to children by providing for their daily needs and acting as advocates for them when they don't have anybody else.
 This access to education can mean the difference between staying in poverty for the rest of a child's life and breaking free of the cycle of poverty to live a life of dignity and purpose.

-When we first visited the Kibera slum in Kenya, we were stunned.
-More than 1.5 million people are crowded into less than one square mile.
+When you first visit the Kibera slum in Kenya, you are stunned.
 The slum, well-known as the second largest slum in the world, is crowded with people living in appalling situations because they have no other options.
 They have no money, no resources, no family.
 Food is scarce and trash is piled high.
 Disease is rampant.
 While several small schools exist in the slum, they are run by compassionate individuals who have a huge heart, but no funding.
 Most children do not attend school.